truonghieu1996/release-testing/README.md

 # release-testing
-Main testing for main branch.
+It is for the release v1.0